WestShore Plaza: History

 WestShore Plaza was acquired by the Grosvenor Group in 1990, which led to a large renovation to the mall.
 The mall interior was remodeled with a more Spanish-Mediterranean style interior with a three-story bell tower built over the center court.

 Saks Fifth Avenue opened on the west end of the mall along with a third expansion on November 12, 1998, but closed in 2013 and became a flagship Dick's Sporting Goods in 2014.
-In March 2014 the Palm restaurant closed after more than a dozen years in business at the WestShore Plaza.
+In March 2014, the Palm restaurant closed after more than a dozen years in business at the WestShore Plaza.
 The fourth and most recent expansion in 2000 involved relocating the food court east into the former Pantry Pride building and a new west wing of mall space with a 14-screen AMC Theatres on the second level.

 On June 4, 2020, JCPenney announced that it would be closing as part of a plan to close 154 stores nationwide.
-However, the store was removed from the list on June 24, 2020 along with 17 other stores so it would be remaining open for now.
+However, the store was removed from the list on June 24, 2020 along with 17 other stores so it would remain open for now.

 In 2024, Dick's Sporting Goods closed and relocated to International Plaza and Bay Street.
 On January 9, 2025, it was announced that Macy's store would be closing as part of a plan to close 66 stores nationwide.
-The store closed on March 23, 2025, leaving JCPenney as the only anchor.
+After Dick’s Sporting Goods closed, a gym known as Divine Iron Gym attempted to open in the space of the former Dick’s Sporting Goods but the gym’s owners ran out of money and couldn’t open the gym.
+As a result, the uncompleted gym was sold to Wolf Gyms who plans to complete and open the gym.
+The gym is currently under construction.

+In April 2025, it was announced that Washington Prime Group would put all of its properties including the WestShore Plaza up for sale.
+CBRE would take over management of all of Washington Prime Group’s properties sometime in 2026.

+In July 2026, Washington Prime Group sold the mall the WestShore Plaza to Third Lake Partners.